Happy Chandler: Other matters

 In 1949, Danny Gardella, who had left the New York Giants for the Mexican League in 1946, filed suit against Major League Baseball, claiming Chandler's ban on players who went to the Mexican League had denied him a means of pursuing his livelihood.
 Gardella demanded $100,000 in damages from the suspension, and claimed that the award should be tripled because baseball was subject to federal antitrust laws.
 Similar suits were filed by Max Lanier and Fred Martin, both of whom also played in Mexico.
 On June 2, 1949, a federal court refused to reinstate the three players pending their trials but urged for the antitrust issues to be adjudicated as soon as possible.
 Attempting to alleviate the legal pressure on Major League Baseball, Chandler lifted the bans on players who had gone to Mexico almost two years early.
 Lanier and Martin dropped their suits, but Gardella pursued his.
 After Gardella's lawyer publicly questioned Chandler in court about baseball's antitrust exemption for a day and a half in September 1949, baseball executives, including Chandler, agreed to settle Gardella's case for $60,000.

 Chandler's contract as baseball commissioner was not due to expire until April 1952, but he asked for the owners to extend it in December 1949.
 The owners voted against offering the extension at that time but promised to reconsider the request in December 1950.
 The vote in 1950 was nine votes for Chandler and seven against, leaving him three votes short of the necessary three-fourths majority.
 Chandler asked for the extension to be reconsidered at the owners' meeting on March 12, 1951, but the vote was again 9–7.
 Upset that his contract was not extended, Chandler resigned effective July 15, 1951.

 In an interview with The Sporting News in August 1951, Chandler cited his decision to void a trade between the New York Yankees and Chicago White Sox for outfielder Dick Wakefield as a major factor in his inability to secure a new contract.
 The Yankees traded Wakefield to the White Sox for cash, but Wakefield refused to report to the White Sox after a salary dispute, which led to a disagreement between the teams over who was responsible for his salary.
-Chandler voided the trade, making Wakefield's contract the Yankees' responsibility and angering their owner, Del Webb.
+Chandler voided the trade, making Wakefield's contract the Yankees' responsibility and angering their co-owner, Del Webb.
 It was not until the 1970s that Chandler began to cite his involvement in the integration of baseball as a reason for his contract not being renewed.
 Historian John Paul Hill considers that to be unlikely, however, because two of Chandler's strongest allies, Connie Mack and Walter Briggs Sr., were ardently opposed to integration, and Bill DeWitt, the second owner in the American League to integrate, voted against him.
 Hill points to the Dick Wakefield dispute and Chandler's investigations of Del Webb and Cardinals owner Fred Saigh involving their rumored connections to gambling interests to be more compelling reasons for Chandler's dismissal.